 The pharmaceutical business is just that — a business.
 Now don’t get me wrong; I’m not saying everyone associated with creating and/or approving drugs for marketing is only in it for the cash but the yearly billion-dollar-budget pharmaceuticals pay to those who regulate the drugs they’re peddling seems a bit self-serving, don’t you think?

 Take the latest push to sell QUVIVIQ, a drug that purports to help with insomnia.
 Actor Taye Diggs has the affliction (as do I, which I blogged about last Sunday).
 In the commercial he talks about counting sheep and listening to white noise and nature sounds, all to no avail.

 …in other words, it’s time to haul out the patio furniture (once our monsoons stop), grab the gardening tools, get ready to plant those annuals and gear up for summer.

 But for me, this time of year also means organizing every closet, cupboard and drawer in the house.
 Not because I want to, mind you.
 I can think of 37 much more interesting things I’d rather do.
 But since I’ve been lax of late, my cupboards look like we had a recent earthquake.
 No longer are the cans and bottles lined up facing forward and boxes neatly stacked.
 It’s what you’d call a…

-This post was written a few years back, so long ago you know you don’t remember it, do you?
+This post was one of the first I wrote 10 years ago, so long ago you don’t remember it, do you?
 That’s okay.
 My memory sucks too.
 So this will be just like new to you (and me!).